 Companies pay administrative fee when they apply for the Seal to help to take care of the cost of evaluation.
 It may vary product to product.

-Submission fees are a one-time, non-refundable fee required with the application.
+Application Processing Fees are a one-time, non-refundable fee required with the application.

 Products which meet the IDA Seal Program’s criteria for Acceptance with respect to public safety, efficacy, composition, labelling, package inserts, advertising and other promotional material will be granted the IDA Seal of Acceptance.